dwp/ucfs-claimant-kafka-consumer/README.md

 # UCFS Claimant Kafka Consumer

-Subscribes to the configured topics, logs the records on the console, discards the records.
+Subscribes to the configured topics, decrypts them, logs them to the console or writes them to a "success" topic derived from the source topic.

 ## Makefile